 The Declaration requires a minimum livable area above grade of 2,500 square feet and a maximum livable area of 12,000 square feet, as further defined in the Declaration.
+Regardless of size, an elevated Architectural Design approach with careful detailing is required.
 Any second story shall not have a square footage of more than 35% of the square feet in the first floor, including the garage, and must be integrated into the design, not perched on top.
 Second story patios surrounded partially by three walls or covered by a roof or shade-providing structure shall be included in the second story square footage.

 Massing is the arrangement of three-dimensional building solids that form the exterior of the home.
 Each Residential Unit must be composed of multiple masses with each mass distinguished by a vertical and horizontal offset.
+For example, to avoid a boxy appearance, three distinctive forms with clear offsets result in more architectural interest, less overall scale, more shade and shadow allowing a better blending with the natural environment.

 Building massing shall be responsive to the architectural style in design and scale and as well as the layout of each custom Lot.
-A composition of smaller elements has the ability to yield a more comfortable scale than one large element.
+A composition of smaller elements has the ability to yield a more comfortable scale instead of one large element.
 Alternative methods of reducing the visual appearance of large massing should be thoughtfully considered.
 Large continuous vertical and/or horizontal wall planes should be avoided, wherein the ARC may require architectural relief.

 Blank walls longer than 12' in length must be broken up with architectural relief, i.e. windows, planters or other architectural features approved by the ARC.
-Any foot print wall which measures greater than 35' in length, must contain a minimum of 24" horizontal wall offset, also expressed in the roofline.
-Vertical wall planes exceeding 18' height must contain a vertical offset, or approved architectural relief.
+Any foot print wall which measures greater than 35' in length must contain a minimum of 24" horizontal wall offset, also expressed in the roofline.
+Vertical wall planes exceeding 18' height must contain a vertical offset or approved architectural relief.